cainhill/cainhill.github.io/_blog/2025-08-01-timekeeper.md

 ㅤㅤㅤㅤㅤ
 - **Slide Nudge**

    If the presenter has spent 4 minutes talking to a slide planned for 2 minutes, then I'll click next slide as a subtle cue they need to start presenting the next slide to keep to time.
-This is fine, so long as you have talked with the presenters beforehand to let them know you may do this.
+This is fine, so long as you have talked with the presenter beforehand to let them know you may do this.

 - **Raise Your Hand**